19 June, 2019

 Figure 1: Automated Penetration Testing Benefits

 Let’s consider that an organization has 10,000 assets spread across 25 locations.
-It will be harder for manual testing to cover all these assets due to various obvious reasons, such as skills, time, etc. On the other hand, automated tools can efficiency conduct penetration tests on these assets with minimal human intervention.
+It will be harder for manual testing to cover all these assets due to various obvious reasons, such as skills, time, etc. On the other hand, automated tools can efficiently conduct penetration tests on these assets with minimal human intervention.
 For example, a tester performs manual crawling and then guides an automated tool by defining the scope of what needs to be scanned.

 It is safe to say that automated tools work way faster.
 While conducting a penetration test, completing a manual penetration testing exercise will take more time than the time required by automated tools.
-Specifically, in environments like DevOps, where time is of the essence, automated tools help your team in significantly cutting down the time required to perform penetration tests.
+Specifically, in environments like DevOps, where time is of the essence, automated tools help your team significantly cut down the time required to perform penetration tests.

 3. Number of tests

 Automated tools can be instructed to test a target for various types of attacks using hundreds or thousands of payloads in a single go.
 Manually, it will be a time-consuming process for either an individual tester or a team of testers.
-With automated tools in actions, more breadth can be covered with minimum resource utilization.
+With automated tools in action, more breadth can be covered with minimum resource utilization.

 4. Skill Set Required

 This is a well-known fact in the cybersecurity community that it is hard to find skilled testers who have an attacker-like mindset to conduct a penetration test.
-Hence, it becomes a necessity for the organizations to look out for a third-party service provider.
+Hence, it becomes a necessity for organizations to look out for a third-party service provider.
 However, automated tools are really easy to use and relatively quite easier than doing a manual penetration testing activity.

 An automated tool is designed in such a way that it is able to present its findings in the form of a well-structured report at the stroke of just one click.
-In addition, many automated tools allow the testers to customize their report using various options.
+In addition, many automated tools allow testers to customize their report using various options.
 Documenting the report of a manual test may take hours while the same is not the case with automated tools.

 Manual Penetration Testing Benefits